The way we make sauerkraut Russian style is by combining cabbage with carrots.

 Directions:

-1. Cut the cabbage in half and cut out the stem.
-Shred the cabbage into thin slices either by hand or using a food processor.
+- Cut the cabbage in half and cut out the stem.
+Shred the cabbage into thin slices by hand or using a food processor.
 Place in a big bowl.
-I’m not sure why but sauerkraut turns out crunchier if cut by hand.
+Sauerkraut turns out crunchier if cut by hand.

-3. Sprinkle with salt and mix using your hands, lightly squeezing/massaging the salt, cabbage and carrots.
+- Sprinkle with salt and mix using your hands, lightly squeezing/massaging the salt, cabbage, and carrots.

-6. You will also need to place a heavy object to press down on the sauerkraut.
-It can be a jar filed with water, or a rock , or anything that will do the job.
-All of the cabbage should be submerged under the juices.
+- You will also need to place a heavy object to press down on the sauerkraut.
+It can be a jar filled with water, a rock, or anything heavy that will fit into the jar.
+Important: all of the cabbage should be submerged under the juices.

-8. By the end of day 3, take the weight off, remove the lid and poke the sauerkraut with a knife all over to let some air in.
+- By the end of day 3, take the weight off, remove the lid, and poke the sauerkraut with a knife all over to let some air in.